Children Receiving a Subsidy Enrolled in Licensed Care

 How Performance is Measured

 This measure is calculated by determining the number of children in subsidized child care (both voucher-based programs and Title 5 providers) and then determining the portion of these children that are enrolled in licensed child care.

-The number displayed on the scorecard page represents data from April 2016 as noted above.
+The number displayed on the scorecard page represents the most recent data from April 2018.

 View detailed information and resources on the Children’s Council of San Francisco website.